 Vessel Traffic Services (VTS) contribute to safety of life at sea, safety and efficiency of navigation and protection of the marine environment, adjacent shore areas, work sites and offshore installations from possible adverse effects of maritime traffic.

-Contracting Governments undertake to arrange for the establishment of VTS where, in their opinion, the volume of traffic or the degree of risk justifies such services.

 Contracting Governments planning and implementing VTS shall, wherever possible, follow the guidelines developed by Organization (i.e., IMO Resolution A.1158(32) Guidelines for Vessel Traffic Services.)

-IMO Resolution A.1158(32) recognises that:
+IMO Resolution A.1158(32):

-The level of safety and efficiency in the movement of maritime traffic within an area covered by vessel traffic services is dependent upon close cooperation between those operating the vessel traffic services and participating ships.

-The use of differing procedures may cause confusion to ship masters, and that vessel traffic services should be established and operated in a harmonized manner and in accordance with internationally approved guidelines.
+Recognizes IALA as an important contributor to IMO's role and responsibilities relating to VTS through publishing standards and associated recommendations, guidelines and model courses specifically related to the establishment and operation of VTS to contribute to achieving worldwide harmonization of VTS.

+States that the competent authority for VTS should:

+‘Establish a regulatory framework for establishing and operating VTS in accordance with relevant international conventions and IMO instruments, IALA standards and national law.

 The level of safety and efficiency in the movement of maritime traffic within an area covered by a vessel traffic service would be enhanced by ensuring that VTS communications are harmonized through common phraseology, procedures and technology for the delivery of precise, simple and unambiguous communications to the bridge team and allied services.

 CONSIDERING the proposals of the VTS Committee.